Tuesday, January 11, 2011

 • Have a plan for all family pets in case an emergency shelter does not allow their presence.

 Below are several documents produced from several state and federal agencies that might be of help to you.
 The documents include a family communications plan, a disaster preparedness kit checklist, the National Weather Radio stations listings in Massachusetts, tips for people with disabilities requiring additional assistance, tips for business owners, and a family pet disaster preparedness plan.
-If my office can assist you in anyway, please do not hesitate to call at (617)722-1600.

 Disaster Preparedness Kit Checklist